 By way of summary, a fourth proposition regarding PPP-adjusted incomes: the only set of measurements where the evidence clearly supports the liberal argument of falling inequality is the one using population-weighted countries' per capita PPP-adjusted incomes, plus a measure of inequality over the whole distribution.
 On the other hand, ratio measures show clear evidence of rising inequality (or polarisation), whatever the choices of other measures.
-And even measures of inequality over the whole distribution, when applied to either household survey data or to the combined inequality between countries and within countries (as distinct from only inequality between conclude that world income inequality among households has probably been widening even when measured across the whole distribution, and emphatically so when measured in terms of the richest 10 per cent to the poorest 10 per cent.
+And even measures of inequality over the whole distribution, when applied to either household survey data or to the combined inequality between countries and within countries (as distinct from only inequality between countries' average income), show a widening of inequality.
+We can conclude that world income inequality among households has probably been widening even when measured across the whole distribution, and emphatically so when measured in terms of the richest 10 per cent to the poorest 10 per cent.